 Ethereum is a decentralized computing platform that uses ETH (also called Ether) to pay transaction fees (or “gas”).
 Developers can use Ethereum to run decentralized applications (dApps) and issue new crypto assets, known as Ethereum tokens.

+Ethereum, like Bitcoin, is an open-source project that is not owned or operated by a single individual.
+Anyone with an internet connection can run an Ethereum or interact with the network.
+However, Ethereum differs from Bitcoin in its ability to build and execute smart contracts.
+Smart contracts enable a vast ecosystem of applications on Ethereum, such as (which are pegged to the dollar by smart contract), decentralized finance apps (collectively known as DeFi), and other decentralized apps (or dApps).
 Until recently, Ethereum and Bitcoin were both secured by "miners" running specialized hardware to solve difficult math problems.
-In September 2022, Ethereum mining was phased out and Ethereum transitioned to Proof-of-Stake.
-Ethereum is now secured by a global network of validators running Ethereum's software while staking a certain amount of ETH tokens.
-Validators earn rewards generated in Ether (ETH) for participating in the process, and can have their stake slashed if they violate the rules of the protocol.
+In September 2022, Ethereum mining was phased out, and Ethereum transitioned to Proof-of-Stake.
+Ethereum is now secured by a global network of running Ethereum's software while (understand "locking") a certain amount of ETH tokens.
+Validators earn rewards generated in Ether (ETH) for participating in the process and can have their stake slashed if they violate the rules of the protocol.
 Anyone with an ETH stake and computer meeting the requirements can become a validator.

 Like Bitcoin, Ethereum's price is based on a global marketplace of supply and demand.
-Its price can be volatile in the short-term as demand overwhelms supply and vice versa.
+Its price can be volatile in the short term as demand overwhelms supply and vice versa.

 By creating an account on Coinbase or an increasing number of other reputable financial technology companies, you can buy, send, and receive Ethereum.